The Cairns region has some of the most beautiful coastline in Queensland, and our tropical beaches are a popular destination all year round.

 Council provides lifeguard services on the beaches listed below and on Green Island at certain times.

-For up to date information, contact the NQ Lifeguard Supervisor on 0403 577 649.
-Swim safe and only swim at beaches patrolled by a lifeguard
+For up-to-date information, contact the North Queensland Lifeguard Supervisor on 0403 577 649.
+Swim safely and only swim at beaches patrolled by a lifeguard

 - Ellis Beach